-If you could build a website and have it rank number one for its major search term in just a few months then how do you think the business owner who has put years of effort into their site is going to feel?
+If you could create a website and have it rank number one for its primary search term in just a few months then how do you think the business owner who has put years of effort into their site is going to feel?

 Yes that’s right- I’m glad it’s difficult to make a new start up because it weeds out all the dreamers and those that try to take short cuts when their heart isn’t really in it.
 If it was that easy everyone would do it as my Mum is often heard to say!

 The cold hard truth of the matter is that in the real world two out of three new businesses fall by the wayside in the first two years of business.
 That’s just how it is.
 It’s the survival of the fittest.

 The Internet has made it possible to build a successful business at low risk simply by consistent application of effort.
 Not all starters will be winners of course and there are no guarantees that just by getting unscathed to the six month mark you are going to build a world beater but I can tell you from first-hand experience that if you put in the effort you will be rewarded with traffic.

 So write consistently and keep your social media channels updated frequently.
 Don’t fret that after two months all that work has been for nothing because it takes more time than that to build an online business.